Persper/drepo-gitlab/doc/development/documentation/index.md

 <%= nav_create_links_for(sections, 'section-slug', @item) %>
 ```

-To output docs into this new section, you'd have to add this to their frontmatter:
+To include docs into this new section, add this to their frontmatter:

 ```yaml
 nav_section: section-slug